imperativethane/tutorials/Testing/testing-structure.md

 get('/');
 ```

 ### JSDOM

+A library for interacting and testing the DOM returned by the server.

-Allows you to create the parseTextFromHTML helper function which will take your response and all you to find the text that is to be rendered within the HTML.
+Allows you to create the parseTextFromHTML helper function which will take your response and allows you to find the text that is to be rendered within the HTML.

 ```javascript
 const {jsdom} = require(‘jsdom’);